 Friday, November 25 (5pm) to Sunday, November 27 (2pm): Live-in retreat conducted by Redemptorist Missionary priest Fr Hugh Thomas.
 The theme is 'The Eucharist Our Treasure.
 There will be daily Mass, Adoration of the Blessed Sacrament, Benediction, Rosary, Chaplet of Divine Mercy, Confession, spiritual direction, periods of reflection and time for walks in a beautiful country setting.

-Donohue on (02) 6251 3950

-or Maria Noronha on 0413
+To book your place at the retreat, contact Jacqueline Donohue on (02) 6251 3950 or Maria Noronha on 0413 617 390.